Zeptile/SrcdsQueryApi/README.md

-# Quick implementation of the Server Query API from Valve
+# Server Query API - Quick .NET Implementation

 I quickly wrote an implementation of the Valve Server Query API as it was needed for my internal server operations.
 There is a great chance I split the pure code into a library with nuget builds.